Global perceptions of autism: Treatment

 Behavioral intervention and medications are frequently used to manage the symptoms of autism.
 Early intervention programs can improve cognitive and language skills in children who have been diagnosed with autism spectrum disorder.
 Behavioral interventions include Applied Behavioral Analysis, Developmental, Individual Difference, Relationship-based (DIR)/Floortime Model, and Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH).

 There are no medications that have been approved to treat autism spectrum disorder, but some medications may be prescribed off-label to treat symptoms of ASD.
 Antipsychotic medications may be used to reduce irritability and aggression in children with autism.
 Stimulant medications are used to treat symptoms of hyperactivity and inattentiveness.
 Antidepressant medications are occasionally prescribed to reduce the restricted and repetitive behaviors associated with autism.
 More research is needed to determine if the safety and effectiveness of medications.

 Experience

 The estimated lifetime cost of caring for an individual with autism as of 2013 is between $1.4 million and $2.4 million, using data from the United Kingdom and the United States.
 While some of these costs are incurred for diagnosis and treatment costs, the problem is exacerbated by reduced family earnings when a family member may forgo working in order to care for a family member with autism.

-The experience of actual autistics is often overlooked or ignored completely.
-People often focus on how autism affects parents of caregivers rather than focusing on the autistic themselves.
-This leads to an incomplete or inaccurate narrative of autism.